Answers to some of our most frequently asked questions are provided here.

 The UK Data Service and the UK Data Archive provide a one-stop registration service for multiple distributed service providers and this service requires knowledge of the identity of a user in case there is a breach of its terms and conditions.
 Also some data collections held require an agreement to special conditions before access is allowed.
 Only users attached to Federation Identity Providers Asserting User Accountability can gain access to any service reliant upon the assertion of user accountability.

-For access to UK Data Service/UK Data Archive resources, institutions must release the following attributes to https://safari.data-archive.ac.uk/shibboleth-sp:
+For access to UK Data Service/UK Data Archive resources, organisations must release the following attributes to https://safari.data-archive.ac.uk/shibboleth-sp:

 The UK Access Management Federation login page is known as the 'Where Are You From (WAYF)' page.
-Institutions using the UK Access Management Federation can bypass both the UK Data Service login page and the WAYF page.
+Organisations using the UK Access Management Federation can bypass both the UK Data Service login page and the WAYF page.
 The following example shows the WAYFless URLs for the University of Sheffield.
-These can be adapted for other institutions by replacing the initial 'idp.shef.ac.uk' as appropriate:
+These can be adapted for other organisations by replacing the reference to 'idp.shef.ac.uk' as appropriate for your organisation:

 UK Data Service: